Photography, Poetry, Publishing

 After 73 days, I decided to pause the morning dialog practice and focus on the book.
 Creating a book and publishing it – what was I getting into?
 But I knew it was the right the step to take.
 So, I began consuming everything on the Internet about self-publishing a book.
 I watched YouTube videos, read blogs, downloaded templates, purchased desktop publishing software, and even took a weekend workshop on poetry.

 Since June 1st, I digitally assembled my photo-poetry book, edited and re-edited the poems, adjusted and re-adjusted page layouts, created several book cover designs, sought out printing estimates from 3 book printers, and built book mock-ups.
 Book design, another new creative outlet I learned during the pandemic.

 There is still more to be done.
 I’m seeking copyright permissions to use a few quotes as section dividers, courting someone to add kind words as the book’s Foreword, and working with some people on sponsorship to defray the printing costs and boosting the print run size.

 Watch my Instagram account for the announcement to pre-order.
-ORDER HERE**update - I never received permission for the quotes so I used public domain quotes instead.
+ORDER HERE**update 2/5/21 - now available to pre-order AWARENESS: Whispers From Nature **update 12/31/20 - I never received permission for the quotes so I used public domain quotes instead.
 But I was able to get best selling author and philanthropist, Melinda Gates to write the book's foreword.
 Book sales have gone well and I'm working on the second book "AWARENESS: Whispers From Nature" that should be released in Spring 2021.

 ©2020 All Rights Reserved Kent J Burkhardsmeier